doowmot/doowmot/README.md

 - Learning full-stack JavaScript (MERN)
 - Building a mortgage comparison tool
 - Reading *The Pragmatic Programmer* and *The Mythical Man-Month*
-- Applying to junior software roles
+- Looking for junior developer roles that value learning velocity and mentorship

 ---